MatteoLacki/aa2atom/README.md

-Simply, map a sequence of amino acids to the corresponding counts of atoms.
+Map a sequence of amino acids to the corresponding counts of atoms.
+For a chemical formula (or a sequence of amino acids), calculate its monoisotopic mass (or average mass).

 Installation
 ------------